Steven G. Martin

 • /ärt/

-TEN MINUTES.
+TEN-MINUTE PLAY.
 Emotions run high in the judges room during an art competition.
-Two judges implore the third judge to vote in favor of their favorites, and when the artists are invited for interviews chaos erupts.
+Two judges implore the third judge to vote for their favorites, and when the artists are invited for interviews chaos erupts.